green-coding-solutions/nextcloud-energy-tests/README.md

 export DISPLAY=:0
 xhost +local:docker # might also need to be done on the machine directly.
 Not only via ssh
 ```

+Also configure GMT to use 60s pre-test sleep time.
+Idle should be at 120 s to make container energy estimation work.
+Baseline can be at 0.

 Then execute the scenarios via GMT
 ```bash